foureyes/csci-ua.0480-spring2019-008/homework/socket-io-lab.markdown

 5. everyone connected to the game can click either button
 6. everyone connected to the game can see the emoji move in real time
 7. when someone new connects to the game, the should see the current position of both emoji
+8. (optional) show total number of connected _users_
-8. (optional) end game and show message when one emoji crosses the finish line
+9. (optional) end game and show message when one emoji crosses the finish line
+	* do not allow additional clicks
+	* show an overlay that informs the user that the game is over

 <img src="../resources/img/hw09-screen.gif" alt="example emoji racer animation">